David Peralta Preview, Player Props: Dodgers vs. Rockies

 David Peralta At The Plate

-- Peralta is hitting .257 with 22 doubles, a triple, seven home runs and 19 walks.
+- Peralta has 24 doubles, a triple, seven home runs and 20 walks while hitting .259.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.